AD3man/a3_ZAM_malfunctions/README.md

 Mission for testing the malfunctions script.

+The mission requires RHS and CUP units, the script itself doesn't need anything.

 ## what the script does

 It adds the possibility of a rocket-like projectile (from rocket launchers etc) to malfunction while being fired.